Glantraeth F.C.: History

 After finishing as runners-up again in the 2004–05 season, Glantraeth achieved their highest ever finish by winning the Cymru Alliance in 2006.
 However, the club were denied promotion to the Welsh Premier League, the top tier of Welsh football as their ground did not meet league requirements and they were unable to finance the necessary improvements.
 The club struggled to match their achievements in the following seasons and, in 2009, after finishing 16th the club resigned their position in the Cymru Alliance and did not field a team for the 2009–10 season.
 During their break, Glantraeth undertook an improvement in facilities at their ground and applied to the Football Association of Wales (FAW) to return, being placed in the Gwynedd League.
 They achieved consecutive promotions to reach the First Division of the Welsh Alliance League.
 In February 2016, actress Naomi Watts agreed to become the honorary president of the club, replacing Sir George Meyrick.
 Watts had lived on the island of Anglesey as a child, her maternal grandparents had owned a farm in the village of Llangristiolus near the club's hometown of Bodorgan, before moving to Australia in her teens.

 In the 2016–17 season, Glantraeth won a league and cup double by finishing as champions of the First Division and winning the Cookson Cup however, their promotion success proved disastrous as the club were unable to meet new ground requirements for entry into the Cymru Alliance, claiming the cost of renovating their ground would be "absurd".
 As such, they rejected promotion which led the majority of the club's players to move on, leading the team to resign their position in the league after they were unable to find enough players to start the new season.
 After missing the 2017–18 season, Glantraeth reformed and entered a team in the Gwynedd League for the 2018–19 season.

 The club was chosen to host several matches during the 2019 Inter Games Football Tournament.

+In September 2025 the club withdrew from the North Wales Coast West Football League, which they had played in since 2021.